el12pachi/ANONYMOUS-CHAT/README.md

 - **React.js:** JavaScript library for building user interfaces.
 - **Socket.IO:** JavaScript library for real-time web applications.
 Enables bidirectional communication in real-time between web clients and servers.
 - **CSS:** CSS styles are used to design the chat interface and ensure an attractive user experience.
+- **Tailwind:** Tailwind styles are used to design the chat interface and ensure an attractive user experience.
-- **HTML5:** HTML5 is used for the structure and semantic markup of the web application.
+- **JSX:** JSX is used for the structure and semantic markup of the web application.

 ## Installation